Source of book: I own the complete Shakespeare

 Shall falter under foul rebellion's arms.

 Ultimately, Richard is a tragic hero.
 His fatal flaw is his lack of true ability to lead.
 At first, he throws his authority around, heedless of the consequences, believing himself to be untouchable.
 Later, when he might still preserve his crown by decisive action, he delays, and feels sorry for himself.
 His moanings are delightfully poetic, but they are more suited to a powerless poet or prisoner, not the rightful king of England.
 The times call for him to rise above petty selfishness and become something greater than a mere self, and he is unable to do so.
-Thus, he fails, and England embarks on a journey that will ultimately lead to the assent of Parliament to the leadership of the nation.
+Thus, he fails, and England embarks on a journey that will ultimately lead to the ascent of Parliament to the leadership of the nation.
 But not until centuries of bloodshed, infighting, and the religious and social upheaval of the Renaissance and the Reformation have changed the land forever.

 One final note: There are many great resources that can aid in a deeper understanding of Shakespeare, and I have mentioned them before.
 Once again, I want to specifically mention Isaac Asimov’s brilliant Guide to Shakespeare.
 He clearly and wittily explains all of the historical and literary references, and ties things together wonderfully.
 I started with some traditional historical information sources, but ended up learning and understanding more from Asimov in the end.
 I highly recommend this book as a companion to the works of Shakespeare.